 Business informatics is of a multi-disciplinary and crosscutting nature, and it is important to draw upon a variety of established disciplines in order to develop key business innovations and optimise enterprise operations.
 A key characteristic of business informatics research is that it considers a real-world business context in developing new theories and concepts that enable new practical applications.
 Thereby, business informatics research does not only extend the body of knowledge of the information society, but at the same time provides a tangible impact to industry.
 Or put it in other words: Business informatics is research that matters!

-The IEEE Conference on Business Informatics (CBI) is sponsored by the IEEE TCBIS (Technical Committee on Business Informatics and Systems).
-The series has a rich history dating back to 1998.
+The Conference on Business Informatics (CBI) has a rich history dating back to 1998.
 Its focus on Business Informatics was initially targeted at the area of e-Commerce, while already bringing together IT, economical and business aspects.

 The series started in 1998 with the DARE (Dependable and Real-Time E-Commerce Systemsworkshop.
 In 1999, this initial workshop evolved into the WECWI (Workshop on Advanced Issues of E-Commerce and Web-based Information SystemsConference on e-Commerce and Enterprise Computing) conferences in 2003, while also integrating the EEE (Conference on E-Technology, E-Commerce and E-Service).